scala-steward/shipreq/Design/issues.md

 # Req Detail
 Add issues field with Σ and <ul>.

-# Req Table & Req Detail

-* Mark mandatory empty fields red.
-  Hover with issue reason.

-* Mark choice tag fields with more than one value red.
-  If no custom field, mark the Tags column red.
-  Hover with issue reason.

 # Both issue views
 * [FR-113] Show Req id
 * [FR-61 ] Show Req title